 Paint or Stain the Wood Frame

 Once the spackle dries, sand the entire surface of the wood frame.
+(By the way- why do my arms look so huge from this angle, lol?!)

 Paint the Decorative Mirror

 Before you paint the mirrors, you need to use painter’s or masking tape to cover the glass.
-If you’re using chalk spray paint you need to cover the entire surface, but if it’s regular chalk paint you only need to tape of the edges where the mirror meets the plastic.
+If you’re using chalk spray paint you need to cover the entire surface, but if it’s regular chalk paint you only need to tape off the edges where the mirror meets the plastic.
 If you’re making a decorative mirror set like I did, tape off all of the mirrors.

 Paint the mirrors with chalk paint.
 You will probably need two coats.
 Be sure to add lights coats, especially when getting into the pointy edges.
 You don’t want a buildup of paint, or drippings!